-Primarily a bicycle firm based in Deventer, they built motorcycles between 1906 and 1924, and resumed production in the 1930s.
+Based in Deventer (120km east of Amsterdam), the bicycle firm built motorcycles between 1906 and 1924, and resumed production in the 1930s.
 Postwar they built mopeds.

 Early models used Fafnir engines, and 1920s models included 676cc JAP V-twins and 497cc Blackburne singles.
-Production resumed in the 1930s using Villiers, JLO and Sachs engines in lightweight motorcycles and mopeds.
+Production resumed in the 1930s with Villiers, JLO and Sachs engines fitted to lightweight motorcycles and mopeds.
 They also built electric motor-bicycles during this period.
-The 1950s machines were mainly Kuchen-powered autocycles.
+The 1950s machines were mainly autocycles with Kürchen engines.

 A dark point in the firm's history was that one of their directors, Kilsdonk, was a member of the Dutch Nazi party.
 He was arrested for collaboration after the war.